 Being able to bill for your time is an important part of any lawn care or landscaping business.
 Having the ability to document your time accurately and in a format easily shared with your clients is a huge asset.

 Read more: Business Blog Writing Series Part 1: What is a Website Copywriter?

 iPunchclock lets you manage multiple time sheets from your phone.
 You can clock in and out on the app in real time, which takes the guesswork out of figuring out when you arrived and left a site when the day is over.
 You can even enable the location feature in the app to help it pull up the right time sheet for the right job.

-When you’re ready, you can export your time sheets into several different programs including Google Docs.
+When you’re ready, you can export your time sheets into several different programs, including Google Docs.

-If you’ve ever met with a client and had to say, “I’m not quite sure” when they ask you what kind of tree exactly is on their property you need this app.
+If you’ve ever met with a client and had to say, “I’m not quite sure,” when they ask you what kind of tree exactly is on their property, you need this app.
 Leafsnap lets you take a picture of the leaves on the tree in question.
 It then uses the same type of technology facial recognition programs use to reference thousands of pictures of trees.

 How many times have you been asked how much soil or mulch an area you’re working on will need?
-The Harvest Landscape Calculator puts an end to guesswork involved in these types of estimations for your clients.
+The Harvest Landscape Calculator puts an end to the guesswork involved in these types of estimations for your clients.

-You can enter the depth of the area you’re planting with the slider tool, and then tell the app the amount of area you need to cover at that depth.
+You can enter the depth of the area you’re planting with the slider tool and then tell the app the amount of area you need to cover at that depth.
 The calculator will give you the exact amount of soil or mulch you need to finish the project.
 No more rough estimates that could leave you running short of supplies in the middle of a workday.